VoylinsGamedevJourney/gozen/README.md

 The goals/values of GoZen are:

-- **Open source learning experience**, I'll try to do this with videos of it's development and explanations of how I implemented certain features;
+- **Open source learning experience**: I'll try to do this with videos of it's development and explanations of how I implemented certain features;
-- **Free and Open source**, keep this project completely free and open source;
+- **Free and Open source**: keep this project completely free and open source;
-- **Linux first**, as I am a linux user who had been struggling to find a good video which would fit my needs;
+- **Linux first**: as I am a linux user who had been struggling to find a good video which would fit my needs;
-- **Useful**, no crashes and provide the flexibility people want;
+- **Useful**: no crashes and provide the flexibility people want;
-- **Not too complex**, without losing functionality;
+- **Not too complex**: without losing functionality;
-- **Zen experience**, don't stress people who try to use GoZen by providing a _minimalist_ environment;
+- **Zen experience**: don't stress people who try to use GoZen by providing a _minimalist_ environment;
-- **Modular**, I use Godot for multiple reasons, but this also makes it very easy for people to create their own modules for the editor;
+- **Modular**: I use Godot for multiple reasons, but this also makes it very easy for people to create their own modules for the editor;
-- **Compete** with the big video editors.
+- **Compete**: with the big video editors.

 ### Competing with the big guys!